gerber55555/WeHateFantasyFootball/README.md

 Example Command:
 `python3 AnalyzeSentimentAndResult.py -dd data -p RB -lb` This will analyze only the data in `data` directory, that belongs to running backs and will regress on the scores from the previous week, where the input is the projected score and the sentiment

+### Using the Webpage

+The webpage is a nice way to view the results of the sentiment analysis.
+To view the players open the web page and scroll through the players

+The webpage shows one week at a time, if you want to change the week, use the paginator in the bottom right corner to change the week!

+If you want to add another week to the interface you have to drag it into the `assets` folder in the web project.

+Then to update the paginator, (since Angular can't read the number of files in a directory) update the `length` variable in the code to the number of weeks you have.
+It must be named `<number>.csv` like the rest of them